Love Symbol: Critical reception

 The Love Symbol Album was voted the 14th best record of 1992 in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.
 Robert Christgau, the poll's creator, later wrote of the album: "Designed to prove his utter inexhaustibility in the wake of Diamonds and Pearls, by some stroke of commerce his best-selling album since Purple Rain, this absurdly designated 'rock soap opera' (is he serious? is he ever? is he ever not?) proves mainly that he's got the funk."

 Track listing

-All tracks written by Prince, except where noted; all tracks arranged and produced by Prince and The New Power Generation.

 Every use of the pronoun "I" throughout the song titles and liner notes is represented by a stylized "👁" symbol.
 Prince fans commonly transliterate this symbol as "Eye".

 Special editions

 Several editions of this album were released.
 Early pressings of the album featured an embossed gold love symbol on the jewel case, sometimes matte, sometimes glossy.
 Later editions feature it printed on the booklet or not present at all.
 A Special Limited Edition Gold Box CD was released with a purple love symbol engraved in the golden box.
 One boxed set came with a bonus "Sexy MF" CD single, another with a specially created CD single of "My Name Is Prince" mixes.